 The global pandemic of COVID-19 is affecting every one of us in some way.
 As a construction manager/general contractor, nothing is more important to us than the health, safety, and well-being of our employees, clients, business partners and our project neighbors.
-We take the situation seriously and are doing our part to promote health and safety, safeguard our business operations, and slow the spread of the virus in our community and nation.
+We take the situation seriously and are doing our part to promote health and safety, safeguard our business operations, and limit the impact of the virus in our community and nation.

 While some onsite support staff will work from home, we recognize that construction is a physical activity that produces tangible buildings, and that some work simply cannot be performed remotely.
 Our jobsite field offices are minimizing face-to-face meetings and communal breaks at site offices.
 As much as possible, meetings are utilizing conference calling or web meetings.
 If a face-to-face meeting is required, we are limiting attendance to less than 10 essential participants, as a way of keeping the recommended distance between people.
 Some meetings may be held outdoors.